Biathlon-Tearful Norwegian confesses to cheating on girlfriend, begs forgiveness after bronze medal win

 "I've done that for her, and now for the whole world.
 I have nothing to lose."

-The biathlete made his revelation to the Norwegian state broadcaster after taking the bronze in a race won by his compatriot Johan-Olav Botn, with Eric Perrot of France coming in second.
+The biathlete made his revelation to Norwegian state broadcaster NRK after taking the bronze in a race won by his compatriot Johan-Olav Botn, with Eric Perrot of France coming in second.

 "There's someone I wanted to share it with who might not be watching today.
 Six months ago I met the love of my life - the most beautiful and kindest person in the world," he said.